Civil War: This Hallowed Ground Tour

 The Lord’s terrible swift sword was also very much in evidence at Gettysburg.

 The Battle of Gettysburg, lasting three days, July 1, 2, and 3, 1863, was the bloodiest battle of the Civil War.
 More than 50,000 Americans of both sides were casualties.

 This epic battle was also the major turning point of the War.
 Called by historians the “High Water Mark” of the Confederacy, Gettysburg was the second and last attempt of Robert E. Lee to move the fighting out of Virginia and into the northern states.
 Lee’s first attempt at Antietam had failed.
 Although nearly two years of fierce fighting still lay ahead, after Gettysburg the prospects of a Union victory changed from if to when.

-Today our historian and guide will cover the events leading up to the battle and retrace with us on the battlefield the fighting of July 1 and July 2.
+Today our historian and guide will cover the events leading up to the battle and retrace with us on the battlefield the fighting of the 1st and 2nd of July 1.

 We will stand at Little Round Top, where the 20th Maine Regiment, led by Colonel Joshua Chamberlain, repulsed several Confederate assaults and preserved the Union position at Cemetery Ridge.
 This action was described by author Michael Shaara in his epic narrative The Killer Angels.

 Dinner this evening will be at an historic inn.

 Day 4 Gettysburg: Pickett’s Charge; Lincoln’s Address; The Civilian Experience